A small stack of Christmas gifts, beautifully decorated with red bows and pine twigs.

 Gift Sets That Feel Extra Special

 Gift sets are like getting an extra cherry on top of your holiday season.
 And with the right set, you gain some mega friendship points with your gift-giving finesse.
 Seriously!
-The trick (as with any gift) is knowing the recipient well enough to understand what they truly like and appreciate in life — hobbies, interests, etc.
+The trick (as with any gift) is knowing the recipient well enough to understand what they genuinely like and appreciate in life — hobbies, interests, etc.

 For instance, giving a luxurious bubble bath set to someone who only takes showers would make no sense.
 They wouldn’t use it.
 And you wouldn’t give a gal nailcare and polish essentials if she doesn’t do her nails — and doesn’t want to.
 That’s plain silly — not to mention a wasted gift.